 In 2016 the LTA launched ‘Go Hit It’, a two-year campaign to encourage the two million adults in the UK aged 18 to 34 who said they would consider playing tennis more frequently to get on court more often.

-Despite significant marketing activity, many courts across the region were under-utilized.
-Using a data-driven approach to understand the causes of that – and how it relates to where marketing is being focused – would inform a new marketing strategy to improve court utilization and, as a result, the amount of tennis being played.
+Despite significant marketing activity, many courts across the region were under-utilised.
+Using a data-driven approach to understand the causes of that – and how it relates to where marketing is being focused – would inform a new marketing strategy to improve court utilisation and, as a result, the amount of tennis being played.

-By understanding the drivers for court under-utilization in different regions, and creating an analytical platform to track court bookings – in real-time – against advertising spend, the LTA would have the insight required to direct more effective, personalized marketing to drive court usage.
+By understanding the drivers for court under-utilisation in different regions, and creating an analytical platform to track court bookings – in real-time – against advertising spend, the LTA would have the insight required to direct more effective, personalised marketing to drive court usage.

-Two Circles built a measurement dashboard (pictured) combining court booking data from ClubSpark (the LTA’s online court booking platform), live web analytic data from the LTA’s media platforms, and advertising spend from the LTA’s media partner, Two Circles WPP sister agency Mediacom.
+Two Circles built a measurement dashboard (pictured) combining court booking data from ClubSpark (the LTA’s online court booking platform), live web analytic data from the LTA’s media platforms, and advertising spend from the LTA’s media agency.

 This enabled the LTA to track, in real-time, where and how many court hours were being booked, what their return on marketing investment was, and which focus areas were performing the best.